 Technological constraints and environmental concerns

-Rehder mentions seawater as a possible alternative source, but there is another, perhaps more useful, resource.
+In fact, the nature of vanadium as a by-product of mining means that 70% of the vanadium that is extracted remains unused.
+But given the difficulty of exploiting it, research is also being done into production from other alternative sources to break the dependence on mining.
+Rehder mentions seawater, but there is another, perhaps more useful, resource.
 “Some marine inhabitants, particularly ascidians, are able to gather vanadium from water by a factor of up to ten million,” he says.
 Something similar happens on land with the hallucinogenic mushroom Amanita muscaria.
-One possibility would be to learn how to copy industrially what these organisms do in the wild with vanadium.
-In any case, regardless of how it’s produced, this metal promises to be increasingly prized.
+One possibility would be to learn how to copy industrially what these organisms do in the wild with a metal, vanadium, in which many experts see the future of energy storage.